Travelling salesman problem: Natural computation

-When presented with a spatial configuration of food sources, the amoeboid Physarum polycephalum adapts its morphology to create an efficient path between the food sources, which can also be viewed as an approximate solution to TSP.
+Humans are not the only species to show excellent efficiency.
+For example, when presented with a spatial configuration of food sources, the amoeboid Physarum polycephalum adapts its morphology to create an efficient path between the food sources, which can also be viewed as an approximate solution to TSP.
+Similarly, honey bees and bumblebees have been shown to be very adept at maximising efficiency to a very high degree of accuracy when collecting nectar and pollen by using collective intelligence.

 Benchmarks

-For benchmarking of TSP algorithms, TSPLIB is a library of sample instances of the TSP and related problems is maintained; see the TSPLIB external reference.
+For benchmarking of TSP algorithms, TSPLIB is a library of sample instances of the TSP and related problems.
 Many of them are lists of actual cities and layouts of actual printed circuits.